-- hold and maintain at all times an academic appointment with Dalhousie University, subject to the terms and conditions of the relevant Dalhousie University academic appointment policy;
+- Hold and maintain at all times an academic appointment with the Faculty of Medicine at Dalhousie University, subject to the terms and conditions of the relevant Dalhousie University academic appointment policy;

-- have 20% or more protected time for academic duties; and
+- Have 20% or more protected time for academic duties; and

-- Physicians with an Academic licence are exempt from College-directed supervision.
-The Department Head within the Faculty of Medicine at Dalhousie University is responsible for monitoring the clinical and academic performance of the Academic licensee.
+The relevant Department Head within the Faculty of Medicine at Dalhousie University is responsible for monitoring the clinical and academic performance of the Academic licensee.

-- Physicians holding an Academic licence may provide locum coverage anywhere in Nova Scotia, with the approval of the Dean, the Department Head (or delegate), and the Registrar.
+Physicians holding an Academic licence may provide locum coverage anywhere in Nova Scotia, with the approval of the Dean, the Department Head (or delegate), and the Registrar.

-- The following steps must be taken to approve locum coverage at each site for which an Academic licensee wishes to provide locum coverage:
+The following steps must be taken to approve locum coverage at each site for which an Academic licensee wishes to provide locum coverage:

 - The Site Lead (or delegate) at the facility requiring locum coverage must provide the Dean and Department Head (or delegate) with a description of the practice context and competencies expected of the locum candidate, using the Roles and Responsibilities Questionnaire (Appendix A).